DatabayAG/MatrixChat/README.md

 ## Notes

 1. Matrix has rate limiting for API-Requests.
 This may lead to the users used by the plugin
-   (an admin user & a normal user who creates the room) to be blocked from further API-Requests
+   (an admin user & a normal user who creates the room) to be blocked from further API-Requests.
    - The Plugin-Configuration has two checkboxes that will remove this rate limiting.
 2. Another homeserver may restrict the amount of invitations that can be send by a user.
    This may lead to users of a different homeserver (for example `@user:matrix2.myDomain.de`) to not be invitable for a period of time.